An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Chateau de Pompadour

-ARNAC POMPADOUR is located just over the border in the Correze department and is the home of the national stud.
+ARNAC-POMPADOUR is situated just over the border in the Corrèze department and is home to the national stud.
 Sun King Louis XV gifted the chateau there to his favourite, the Marquis de Pompadour (AKA Madame Pompadour).

 What to do and see there;